jkredzvr/HoloTouch/README.md

 1. Import the Vuforia Image Database file that was downloaded from Vuforia website by navigating to **Assets/Import Packages/Custom Packages** and open the downloaded Image Database Unity Package.

 ![Vuforia Target Images 7](https://github.com/jkredzvr/Unity-Vuforia-Tutorial/raw/master/Screenshots/5_TargetManager_7.png)

 3. After importing all the database image Unity package, navigate to **Windows/Vuforia Configuration** to show the Vuforia Configuration settings in the Inspector window.

 4. In the Vuforia Configuration, paste your Vuforia App License key from your Vuforia  Account into the App License Key text input field.

 ![Vuforia Config App Key](https://github.com/jkredzvr/HoloTouch/blob/master/Documentation/Images/VuforiaConfigAppKey.PNG)

 5. Underneath the Digital Eyewear header, select **Optical See-Through** for Eyewear Type and **HoloLens** for See Through Config

 6. Underneath Databases header the name of your image database should show up.
 (In my case I named my database DataViz)  Select the check boxes to load and activate your databases and enable tracking with Vuforia

 ![Vuforia Config App Key](https://github.com/jkredzvr/HoloTouch/blob/master/Documentation/Images/VuforiaConfigDatabases.png)

 ### Setting up Target Images in Unity
 With the Vuforia Configurations loaded with the image database set in your Vuforia account, we'll set up a virtual scene for our objects to appear when an images are recognized.

 1. For each imgTarget1,2,3,4 set each associated image target.
 ImgTargets will be located sequentially left to right at each corner of the 3D model.
 (By default the image targets will be overlapping since an image has not been specified.
 The positioning and ordering of the targets will be apparent when we define the image targets)
-- imgTarget1 top left corner
+- imgTarget1 located at top left corner of model
-- imgTarget2 top right corner
+- imgTarget2 located at top right corner of model
-- imgTarget3 bottom left corner
+- imgTarget3 located at bottom left corner of model
-- imgTarget4 bottom right corner
+- imgTarget4 located at bottom right corner of model

 2. Select an imgTarget in the hierarchy tab

 ![Selected Image Target](https://github.com/jkredzvr/HoloTouch/blob/master/Documentation/Images/SelectedImgTarget.PNG)

 3. In the inspector, the Image Target Behaviour component handles the image target settings

-4. In the Database drop down field (currently labelled as ---EMPTY--- select your image database for the project
+4. In the Database drop down field (currently labelled as ---EMPTY---) , select your image database for the project

 5. Next in the Image Target drop down field, select the appropriate image target file name associated to the image you will place in the corners of your actual 3D printed model.
 (In my case my database was named DataVis, and I will use the 2x2" img target)

 ![Selected Image Target](https://github.com/jkredzvr/HoloTouch/blob/master/Documentation/Images/SettingImgTargets.gif)